3dcart/3dcartSampleGatewayApp/README.md

 -- CheckoutController: Manages the checkout processed between the cart and the gateway

--- HomeController: Reders the installation button that initiates the oauth process (refer to AuthenticationController)
+-- HomeController: Renders the installation button that initiates the oauth process (refer to AuthenticationController)

 -- RefundController: Manages the post-order transactions (refunds/voids) between the cart and the gateway